sepulsa/rabbitmq-vn-delay/README.md

 # rabbitmq-vn-delay

-Lightweight library to send queue, with delayed feature using rabbitMQ native plugins.
+Lightweight library to send and subscribe queue, with delayed feature using rabbitMQ native plugins.
+We also handling automatically reconnect for connection and channel.

 ## Feature Overview

 -   Send queue with delay
 -   Send queue directly, without delay
+-   Subscribe multiple queue with specified total of worker for each

 ## Getting Started